mubanjs/muban/STATUS.md

 + Can react to parent prop updates
 + Can communicate back to parent props (e.g. call function)

+**Todo**
+- test use case with template binding and child components where bindings are not passed as props

 ## Bindings

 **Done**